-Review of the Diplomat 31-586 Watch Display Case
+Watch Display Case Review

+When I first began collecting watches, I purchased a large, padded leather, Tech Swiss display case for storage.
 I am, however, fanatical when it comes to collecting.
 Every day I scan the internet, searching for deals and spending far more than I can afford.
-Before long it became obvious that a second box would be required.
+Before long, it became obvious that a second box would be required.

 Although internet-based stores provide photographs of the items they sell, it is important to read the accompanying description.
-This should include the type of material used to construct the box and composition of its display window.
+This should include the type of material used to construct the box and the composition of its display window.

-Of course, rules are made to be broken and the display case reviewed below successfully breaks this criterion.
+Of course, rules are made to be broken, and the display case reviewed below successfully breaks this criterion.

 This display case, measuring 37 cm (14 ½ inches) in length, is longer than most.
 It is 21 cm (8 inches) deep and 7.8 cm (3 inches) in height.
-Total weight is 1.1 kilos (39 ounces)
+The total weight is 1.1 kilos (39 ounces)

-The box is constructed of wood—probably medium grade fiberboard—and includes a large glass window.
+The box is constructed of wood—probably medium-grade fiberboard—and includes a large glass window.

 Black, faux leather covers the exterior of the case.
 This extends into the interior although the wooden slats reinforcing the edge of the window are simply painted.
 The hardware included consists of a sturdy latch and two metal hinges.
 Eighteen flexible inserts are provided to support the straps of watches stored inside the case.